Cathedral of Our Lady of the Angels: Criticism

 Roger Cardinal Mahony's decision to build a new cathedral utilizing contemporary architecture drew criticisms from those who preferred the gothic revival stylings typical of preceding centuries.
 In actuality, the cathedral's architectural design was selected from a pool of 38 submissions from international architectural firms as far away as Japan, Germany, Spain and England, by a blue-ribbon jury of experts from the J. Paul Getty Trust, California Institute of the Arts, UCLA, USC, Harvard and the American Academy in Rome.

-Others argued that a church of that size and expense was unnecessary, overly-elaborate and that the money could have been better spent on social programs, suggesting that either St. Vincent Church on West Adams Boulevard or St. Basil Church on South Kingsley Drive, despite their smaller size, could perform the functions required of a cathedral with minimal additional cost.
-However, the original estimate of $100 million in construction costs in 1995 by the cathedral's architect, Harvard Professor Rafael Moneo, seems modest under current-day standards, when compared with the construction costs for affordable housing units in California, which have risen to $480,000 to $600,000 per unit in 2019, often utilizing public subsidies of $30 million upwards per project.
+Others argued that a church of that size and expense was unnecessary, overly-elaborate and that the money could have been better spent on social programs, suggesting that either St. Vincent Church on West Adams Boulevard or St. Basil Church on Wilshire Boulevard, despite their smaller size, could perform the functions required of a cathedral with minimal additional cost.

 Cardinal Mahoney reiterated his pledge for no parish-based appeal to finance the cathedral construction, and urged major donors to the cathedral not to cut back on their current or future charitable giving in order to continue outreach efforts to the poor at the same time.
 To keep the record straight, a resume of the total construction costs was released to the press.
 Avoiding any fundraising from local parishes and devoting 24 hours per week in contacting actual and potential donors, the cardinal described his cathedral project in some of his letters as follows: